oliverklee/tdd-reader/Exercises/tdd-exercises-en.md

 1. Add a `bool` field `SizeOption.includedInPrice`.
 1. Add an 1:n association `CoffeeBeverage.sizeOptions`, including all necessary
    methods.
-1. Add a methods `CoffeeBeverage.getPriceTag` that returns a string containing all available size options and the information whether the size is included in the price.
+1. Add a method `CoffeeBeverage.getPriceTag` that returns a string containing all available size options with the information whether the size is included in the price.